kvietcong/le-custom/README.md

 - You can sync Linux and Windows time with `timedatectl set-local-rtc 1 --adjust-system-clock` on Linux

+- Fonts are important!
+If you see a lot of missing symbols within your linux install remember to get font packages that support the symbols you'll be using.

 - I use Arch btw XD